What is the course about?

 When I've finished, what course can I do next?

-This course prepares you for studying other music history courses, especially those related to opera and music theatre.
+This course prepares you for studying other music appreciation courses, especially those related to opera and music theatre.
+Why not consider one of Pauline's longer 'Opera Studies' classes such as: Opera studies 1: the devil in opera MD997.

 General information and advice on courses at City Lit is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.